chenlei-leng/chenlei-leng.github.io/_pages/teaching.md

 author_profile: true
 ---

-I am passionate about teaching and mentoring students in statistics, data science, and machine learning.
+I am passionate about **teaching and mentoring** students in statistics, data science, and machine learning.
+I have received a **Teaching Excellence Award** and was also honored with a nomination for another.
 Below is a summary of my teaching experience, courses, and related activities.

 ---